Novus Spring 2025 Contributors

 R

-K Roberts
+K. Roberts

-K Roberts is a writers whose creative work has appeared in the college journals Soundings East, Common Ground Review, Isotrope, Axon: Creative Expressions, and independent magazines in the U.S., Canada, Australia, and Europe.
+K Roberts is a writer whose creative work has appeared in the college journals Soundings East, Common Ground Review, Isotrope, Axon: Creative Expressions, and independent magazines in the U.S., Canada, Australia, and Europe.
 Roberts is a reader in fiction and creative non-fiction for three literary magazines.

 Ed Ruzicka